neurospin/unicog/unicogfmri/localizer/README.md

     pypreprocess.__file__

 If pypreprocess module is not installed, please refer to [https://github.com/neurospin/pypreprocess](https://github.com/neurospin/pypreprocess).
 Some additional python modules are available (numpy, nibabel ...).
-All information are available on [https://github.com/neurospin/pypreprocess](https://github.com/neurospin/pypreprocess) page.
+All information is available on [https://github.com/neurospin/pypreprocess](https://github.com/neurospin/pypreprocess) page.

 ###STEPS FOR PROCESSING

-*Before to launch scripts, please check paths.*
+*Before running scripts, please check paths.*

 #### STEP1: DATA IMPORTATION

-To import data, 2 formats of description are possible: xsl or txt (the same format than previously).
+To import data, 2 formats of description are possible: xls or txt (the same format than previously).
-In order either to use xsl or txt format, just use init_xls or init_txt in the following script [<my_repository>/unicog/unicogfmri/localizer/1_import_data_txt.py](<my_repository>/importation_data/1_import_data_txt.py)
+In order either to use xls or txt format, just use init_xls or init_txt in the following script [https://github.com/neurospin/unicog/tree/master/unicogfmri/localizer/importation_data/1_import_data_txt.py](https://github.com/neurospin/unicog/tree/master/unicogfmri/localizer/importation_data/1_import_data_txt.py)
 In this example, we are going to use the txt format.
 You can indicate in the same script where data will be imported in the **main_dir** variable.